zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 ## Solution - OracleBulkCopy
 Documentation: https://docs.oracle.com/cd/E17666_01/doc/win.112/e17357/OracleBulkCopyClass.htm

-This solution only work for Oracle.DataAccess but contains a lot of limitation.
-We do not recommend using thi
+This solution only support the provider Oracle.DataAccess.

+Due to the limitation, unflexibility, and by experience!
+We highly recommand you to use the **Array Bindings solution** over OracleBulkCopy.

 Limitation: